Discrete Weierstrass-type representations: Discrete Legendre immersions in Laguerre geometry

 The map $L$ may be interpreted as an affine null line bundle.
 The set of sections of $L$ is denoted by $\Gamma L$ and consists of maps $x:\Z^2 \to \R^{3,1}$ such that $x_i \in L_i$ for all $i \in \Z^2$.
 Thereby, $\Gamma L$ is easily seen to be the set of enveloped sphere congruences of $L$.
 The map $G:\Z^2 \to \mathbb{P}\L$ such that $L= x+ G$ is called the \emph{(discrete) lightlike Gau{ss} map of $L$}.

 We define the \emph{mixed area} of two edge-parallel discrete surfaces $x, x^\ast: \Z^2\to \R^{3,1}$ as a map on faces that takes values in $\wedge^2\R^{3,1}$ via

 The mixed area is used to define the curvature of discrete surfaces with respect to given parallel surfaces, see \cite{bobenko2010}.
+For this definition to work we will pose the following assumption from now on: any discrete surface $x$ (for which we define discrete curvature) has non-parallel diagonals on each face, that is $A(x,x) \neq 0$.

 To condense the curvature notions of certain subgeometries of Laguerre geometry, we introduce a curvature notion for discrete Legendre immersions; a discrete version of the light cone mean curvature given in \cite{honda2015}.

-\begin{defi} Let $x:\Z^2 \to \R^{3,1}$ be a discrete sphere congruence enveloped by $L=x+G$, with lightlike Gau{ss} map $G$ such that there exists a $g\in \Gamma G$ that is edge parallel to $x$.
+\begin{defi} Let $x:\Z^2 \to \R^{3,1}$ be a discrete sphere congruence enveloped by the Legendre immersion ${L=x+G}$, with lightlike Gau{ss} map $G$ such that there exists a $g\in \Gamma G$ that is edge parallel to $x$.
 The \emph{light cone mean curvature $H_g$ of $x$ with respect to $g$} is then defined on faces via

 \end{defi}